EMS Audit Reveals Non-Emergency Call Drain

 Key Questions

-What did the audit reveal about EMS calls in Sacramento?
+What did the Sacramento audit find about EMS calls?

-What solutions are being considered for the non-emergency call issue?
+What solutions are being considered for non-emergency EMS calls?

-A city audit found 37% of EMS calls are non-emergencies, costing $4.6M and tying up firefighters.
+A city audit found 40% of EMS calls are non-emergencies, costing millions and tying up firefighters.
 The issue is linked to homeless populations and raises questions about alternative response programs and budget priorities.
+A June 9 vote on a $66.2M budget deficit will address potential solutions.